Africa Bags 2009 Volunteer Trip to Malawi, Africa

 Other highlights of our time in Malawi included an Africa Bags celebration, cliff diving in Lake Malawi, visiting local Malawian markets, and the viewing of hippos, elephants and much more during our Malawian Safari.

-Plans for our 2010 Volunteer Trip to Malawi are well under way!
-This year’s trip will take place the end of May / beginning of June.
-Please send me an email to email@example.com if you are interested in joining Africa Bags for another wild adventure throughout Malawi!
+We are always eager to introduce new recruits to our second home in Malawi.
+Please send me an email to email@example.com if you are interested in joining Africa Bags for a wild adventure throughout Malawi!